-Spouses of active duty military personnel who qualify for this tuition reduction need reduction must submit a copy of their spouse's Leave and Earnings Statement (LES) or active duty orders to Lisa Bates (lisabat@regent.edu or fax: 757.352.4634) to verify their current military dependent status and have the reduction applied to their accounts.
+Spouses of active duty military personnel who qualify for this tuition reduction need reduction must submit a copy of their spouse's Leave and Earnings Statement (LES) or active duty orders to (faforms@regent.edu or fax: 757.352.4118) to verify their current military dependent status and have the reduction applied to their accounts.
 Qualified spouses need to verify their military dependent status each semester for which they intend to use this tuition reduction.